Q&A: Galapagos islands

 Where else can I visit in conjunction with the Galapagos?

-Ecuador is smaller than the American state of Nevada, yet it is home to picturesque colonial cities, and snow-capped Andean peaks, rich in indigenous culture, Inca sites and colorful markets; fascinating Amazonian wildlife and indigenous tribes and the famed Galapagos Islands.
-It’s comparatively small size makes it easy to travel around and experience some true bucket-list experiences in one vacation.
+Ecuador is smaller than the American state of Nevada, yet it is home to picturesque colonial cities, and snow-capped Andean peaks, rich in indigenous culture, Inca sites and colourful markets; fascinating Amazonian wildlife and indigenous tribes and the famed Galapagos Islands.
+It’s comparatively small size makes it easy to travel around and experience some true bucket-list experiences in one holiday.
 Wildlife loving families look no further than Ecuador and Galapagos for the Family, off-the-beaten-track adventurers check out Intrepid Ecuador and National-Geographic enthusiasts will appreciate our Natural Wonders of Ecuador itinerary.

 What is the best time of year to visit the Galapagos?

-The Galapagos is a year-round destination, straddling the equator, peak seasons are simply dictated by vacation periods.
+The Galapagos is a year-round destination, straddling the equator, peak seasons are simply dictated by holiday periods.
 The longest and shortest day over the year varies by just seven minutes.
 The busiest times are June to August and December to January, when advanced planning is required.
 From January to May, the seas are warmer and calmer, making them the best months for cruises if you are susceptible to seasickness.
 These are also the rainier months, but once it has rained it usually clears up quickly.
 June through to November is the dry, cooler season but air temperatures don’t fall much below 20 degrees.
 Sea temperatures are lower but most boats will provide shortie wetsuits either free of charge or for a small rental fee, or we recommend packing a rash-vest for extra insulation.

 What are the main benefits of choosing an expedition cruise over staying at a lodge?